yardnsm/.config/README.md

 xcode-select --install
 ```

-Then, clone the dotfiles repository. you can clone it anywhere: the symbolic links will be created in your home directory (~/).
+Then, clone the dotfiles repository.
+You can clone it anywhere: the symbolic links will be created in your home directory (~/).
 After that, run the `install` script.

 **Before** you run the script, I strongly recommend to check what it does.
 Make sure to check the setup files (located in `_setup`)